sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 ## Benefits beyond Exploration

 Ofir et al, in [Why does Hierarchy (Sometimes) Work So Well in Reinforcement Learning](https://arxiv.org/pdf/1909.10618.pdf), train a 'shadow learner', a single layer policy trained on the transitions collected by the hierarchial policy (using their algorithm HIRO).
 They do this to disentangle the benefits of HRL for exploration and modelling capacity.
 My results here match theirs - there is no significant difference when the models are trained with the same transitions.
-The benefit of HRL is in exploration.
+As it stands, the benefit of HRL is in exploration.

 ![alt text](https://sholtodouglas.github.io/images/hierarchial/benefitsofexplorationhierarchially.png "Hierarchy vs Single Layer")